 Program Description.
 The Federal Supplemental Educational Opportunity Grant Program (FSEOG) provides grants to financially needy undergraduates at postsecondary institutions.
-The FSEOG Program is referred to as a "campus-based" program because financial aid administrators at postsecondary institutions use federal program guidelines to determine which students will receive awards and how much they will receive.
+The FSEOG Program is referred to as "campus-based" because financial aid administrators at each participating postsecondary institution must use federal program guidelines to determine which students will receive awards and how much they will receive.

 Financial assistance from the FSEOG Program generally supplements the aid students receive from other sources.
 Students must have "exceptional" financial need to receive FSEOG awards: priority must be given to students who receive Federal Pell Grants, and awards must first be made to students with the lowest expected family contributions (EFC) - that is, starting with zero EFC and then moving upward.
 The minimum FSEOG award is \$100, and the maximum is \$4,000.
 Institutions that participate in the program receive limited federal program allocations to distribute awards.
-These institutions must match their federal FSEOG allocations with funds from their own resources, so that no more than 75% of FSEOG money awarded represents the federal share.
+These institutions must match their federal FSEOG allocations with funds from their own resources, so that no more than 75 percent of FSEOG money awarded represents the federal share.

 Recipient Information.
-In award year 2009-2010, approximately 1.6 million undergraduates received FSEOG awards.
-The average award was \$669.
-More than 3,700 postsecondary institutions participated in the program.
+In award year 2010-2011, approximately 1.6 million undergraduates received FSEOG awards.
+The average award was \$620.
+Almost 3,800 postsecondary institutions participated in the program.

 Most FSEOG awards are provided to students from low-income families.
-Data from the U.S. Department of Education's 2011 Campus-Based Programs Data Book show that, in 2009-2010 (the most recent year of available data), 64% of the dependent undergraduates (students who are financially dependent upon their parents to pay at least a portion of their postsecondary costs) who received FSEOG awards came from families with income of less than \$30,000 (see Table 3).
-In 2007-2008, the median family income of financially dependent FSEOG recipient was \$14,200 (NPSAS:08).
+Data from the U.S. Department of Education's 2012 Campus-Based Programs Data Book show that, in 2010-2011 (the most recent year of available data), 63 percent of the dependent undergraduates (students who are financially dependent upon their parents to pay at least a portion of their postsecondary costs) who received FSEOG awards came from families with income of less than \$30,000 (see Table 3).
+In 2007-2008, the median family income of dependent FSEOG recipients was \$14,200 (NPSAS:08).

-FSEOG recipients attend a wide variety of postsecondary institutions; in 2009-2010, 22% of the awardees were enrolled at private notfor-profit colleges and universities; 27% attended four-year public institutions; 22% attended two-year public (community) colleges; 11% attended 4-year proprietary institutions; and another 18% attended 2-year proprietary institutions (see Figure 4).
+FSEOG recipients attend a wide variety of postsecondary institutions; in 2010-2011, 26 percent attended four-year public institutions; 22 percent of the awardees were enrolled at private nonprofit colleges and universities; and 21 percent attended two-year public colleges (see Figure 4).

-Over the past decade, the FSEOG Program has seen a 36% increase in number of recipients, but the average award has fallen by 11%.
+Over the past decade, the FSEOG Program has seen a 21 percent increase in number of recipients, but the average award has fallen by 21 percent.

 Funding Information.
-The FY 2012 appropriation for the FSEOG Program is \$734.6 million.
-These funds, along with institutional matching funds of at least 25%, will be used to provide awards during the 2012-2013 academic year.
-The exact amount of FY 2012 institutional matching funds was unknown at the time of press.
-In 2010-2011, the total volume was \$758 million.
-Figure 5 shows a tenyear history of FSEOG federal appropriations.
-From 2000-2001 to 2010-2011, the amount of federal funds for the program increased by 20% in current dollars.
-When adjusted for inflation, however, federal funds fell 5%.
+The FY 2013 appropriation for the FSEOG Program is \$696.2 million.
+These funds, along with institutional matching funds of at least 25 percent, will be used to provide awards during the 2012-2013 academic year.
+In 2011-2012, the total volume was \$736 million.
+Figure 5 shows a ten-year history of FSEOG federal appropriations.
+From 2000-2001 to 2010-2011, the amount of federal funds for the program increased by 6.5 percent in current dollars.
+When adjusted for inflation, however, federal funds fell 16.3 percent.

 Table 3.
-Number of Dependent Undergraduates Who Received Federal Supplemental Educational Opportunity Grants by Family Income Level, Award Year 2009-2010
+Number of Dependent\ Undergraduates Who Received Federal Supplemental Educational Opportunity Grants by Family Income Level, Award Year 2010-2011